Towards a mathematical theory of trajectory inference: Introduction

 \section{Introduction}

-New measurement technologies like single cell RNA-sequencing (scRNA-seq)~\cite{Klein20151187,Macosko20151202} and scATAC-seq~\cite{Buenrostro2015} are revolutionizing the biological sciences.
+New measurement technologies like single cell RNA-sequencing (scRNA-seq)~\cite{Klein20151187,Macosko20151202} are revolutionizing the biological sciences.
 It is now possible to capture high-dimensional measurements of cell states for large populations of cells.
 One of the most exciting prospects associated with this new trove of data is the possibility of studying temporal processes such as differentiation and development: if we could analyze the trajectories cells traverse over time, we might understand how cell types emerge and are stabilized, and how they destabilize with age or in diseases such as cancer.
-We might also understand perturbations to developmental processes, e.g. how crop growth might respond to climate change.

 Current measurement technologies, however, cannot directly measure trajectories of cellular differentiation because the observation process is destructive, necessarily killing the cells of interest.
-With this motivation, the bioinformatics community has rushed to develop methods to infer trajectories from independent samples collected at various time-points along a developmental progression~\cite{trapnell2014, farrell2018, wolf2019, schiebinger2019,weinreb2018}.
-Essentially all trajectory inference methods are based (either explicitly or implicitly) on the hypothesis that trajectories of cellular development are governed by a potential energy surface (i.e. Waddington's ``epigenetic landscape'' \cite{waddington1957, ferrell2012}).
-Different methods attempt to recover different features of Waddington's landscape.
-Several widely used methods attempt to recover a graph summarizing the paths along the valley floors~\cite{trapnell2014, wolf2019, farrell2018,setty2016}, while others attempt to recover the potential directly~\cite{hashimoto2016,yeo2020}.
-However, the optimization procedures in these approaches are non-convex and therefore they are not guaranteed to recover correct results, even in idealized settings where the data is generated from a synthetic model.
+With this motivation, the bioinformatics community has rushed to develop methods to infer trajectories from independent samples collected at various time-points along a developmental progression~\cite{trapnell2014, farrell2018, wolf2019, schiebinger2019}.
+However, there has been relatively little theoretical work on this problem.
+If these methods will be used to understand disease and develop new therapies, we need to know when to trust the results.

-A growing body of work focuses instead on recovering trajectories through the transition kernels of Markov stochastic processes~\cite{weinreb2018, schiebinger2019}.
-Our main contribution is to show that inference of the trajectories of a stochastic process driven by diffusion and drift is deeply linked to optimal transport (OT), a classical mathematical tool~\cite{monge1781,kantorovich1942,villani2008}, recently adapted for inferring cellular trajectories~\cite{schiebinger2019}.
-We leverage this connection to develop rigorous theoretical guarantees and a computationally efficient methodology based on OT for regression in the space of stochastic processes.